mmonteleone/michaelmonteleone.net/about.markdown

 While I have written software for multiple Fortune 500 companies and have had work featured in the Wall Street Journal, I don't expect you to be impressed by that.
 I certainly wouldn't be.

-Since graduating from [LSU](http://www.csc.lsu.edu/), I have lived in Baton Rouge and am marrying my beautiful and smart wife-to-be, Lindsay, this Fall.
+Since graduating from [LSU](http://www.csc.lsu.edu/), I have lived in Baton Rouge, but I still refuse to call it home.
 In a past life, I was a painter and musician and hope to revisit both of these soon.

 Mac.
 TextMate (but I'm giving Vim the fair chance it deserves).
 Visual Studio by day.